assem449/TicTacToeGame/README.md

 To make a move, simply click on an empty square on the board.
 The game will alternate between players until one of the players gets three in a row.

-If you want to start a new game, simply click on the "New Game" button.
+If you want to start a new game, simply type in the cosole "Yes"/"Y"/"y", if not type "No"/"N"/"n".

 ## Built With